cscart/docs/en/user_guide/manage_products/products/product_variations.rst

 * Delete the variation.

-* Change the group code — you can use it later to add other products to this group as variation.
+* Change the group code—you can use it later to add other products to this group as variation.
 A group code can contain only digits, Latin characters, and the following signs: ``-`` and ``_``.

 * Add more variations to the group.